LangdalP/pico_edit/ovase_changes.md

     * Parser now handles metadata (encased in "---" above and below)
     * Parser now removes "%base_url%" from URLs to show images in preview
 - Added a little Ovase header at the top of the side bar
+- Changed the "Clear cache" function to use pure PHP instead of system()